Senior Manager, Domestic & International Engagement

 While having the good fortune to live, study, and work abroad, she ultimately returned home due of the immense opportunity to introduce the world to Arizona and vice versa.
 She accomplished this through her work managing diplomacy programs for Phoenix Sister Cities and the World Affairs Council of Arizona.
 To date, Bethany has curated the exchange of 469 citizen diplomats from 70+ countries, including 35 thematic projects for the Department of State’s International Visitor Leadership Program.
 For many, it was their first encounter with Arizona.

 Bethany is a graduate of ASU’s Thunderbird School of Global Management with a Masters in Global Affairs and Management.
-She holds concurrent bachelor degrees in International Relations and French from Pepperdine University, and an undergraduate certificate in Conflict Management from the Straus Institute for Dispute Resolution.
-While at Pepperdine, Bethany was heavily involved with the Nootbaar Institute’s Global Justice Program and the Palmer Center’s Micro-Enterprise Program.
+She holds concurrent bachelor degrees in International Relations and French from Pepperdine University, as well as an undergraduate certificate in Conflict Management from the Straus Institute for Dispute Resolution.
+While at Pepperdine, Bethany was heavily involved with the Nootbaar Institute’s Global Justice Program and the Palmer Center for Micro-Enterprise.

 Her global mindset naturally led to her involvement with the Phoenix Committee on Foreign Relations, where she was a graduate fellow and remains an active member.
 Recently, she joined the World Economic Forum’s Global Shapers Phoenix Hub as their Vice Curator.
 In 2018, Bethany traveled to India for a Good Governance & Society Fellowship arranged by World Learning and the Department of State.
 She has been fortunate to travel to 25+ countries across three continents and visit 16 U.S. states.

 In 2017, Bethany graduated from both the F.B.I. and Scottsdale Police citizens’ academies.
 She currently volunteers as a decoy to help train TSA K-9 units at Phoenix Sky Harbor International Airport.